Oliver-Zen/Property-Price-Visualizer/README.md

 ## Steps to Run the Visualization Demo Locally

-- Download two missing GeoJSON files from https://github.com/OpenDataDE/State-zip-code-GeoJSON due to file size limit of GitHub Enterprise.
+- Download two missing GeoJSON files from https://github.com/OpenDataDE/State-zip-code-GeoJSON.
+These files could not be uploaded due to the file size limit of GitHub Enterprise.
   - ca_california_zip_codes_geo.min.json
   - tx_texas_zip_codes_geo.min.json
 - Place them in the GeoJSON directory.